-The PublishArray method returns a pointer to a IPublication interface
+The PublishArray method returns a pointer to an IPublishField interface

-Use the returned IPublication interface to publish each of the elements of the array.
+Use the returned IPublishField interface to publish each of the elements of the array.

 In case of a multi-dimensional array, step 1-3 in 5.2.12.2b can be repeated iteratively.